uabrc/researcher_facing_readthedocs/source/openstack/instance_setup_basic.rst

 4. Fill out the dialog box completely.
 There are several tabs that will need to be completed.

    .. figure:: ./images/instances_002.png
       :alt: Image showing the Launch Instance dialog.
 The dialog form has multiple tabs on the left menu.
 The Details tab is selected.
-The Details dialog form is empty.
+The Details dialog form is empty except the Instance Name is set to my_instance.

 5. "Details" tab.